ELDT (Entry-Level Driver Training) Rules: What It Means for CDL Students

 One of the big outcomes of the ELDT rules is the institution of a nationwide Training Provider Registry for CDL programs.
 This means that CDL students cannot get fly-by-night training and go right into a state CDL exam; rather, they must attend a program that meets certain minimum standards.

-All approved training providers on the registry must provide a curriculum that covers:
+All training providers on the registry must provide a curriculum that covers:

 • Theory training: This includes providing lectures and demonstrations through various learning methods, including computer-based or online learning, on core topics such as basic operation, safe operating procedures, advanced operating practices, vehicle systems and reporting malfunctions, and Hours of Service rules